franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

 simply let _Component Consumers_ use any of your library files directly i.e. `import something from 'A/src/some/deep/nested/file.js'`.

-This will make even harder to migrated your library to an **Actively Compiled** strategy down the road because _Component Consumer_ Apps will be tightly coupled to your library's internal file structure and providing that same per-file API in Webpack is not trivial and has caveats (sharing code and such).
+This will make even harder to migrate your library to an **Actively Compiled** strategy down the road because _Component Consumer_ Apps will be tightly coupled to your library's internal file structure and providing that same per-file API in Webpack is not trivial and has caveats (sharing code and such).